Madrid, art and parks at the Spanish Capital. Our lovely guide to Madrid!

-Bicycle lanes, sport squares, children playgrounds, open air gyms, cultural areas and lots of trees make the park a unique place.
-It connects six different neighborhoods and goes till Casa de Campo, another big park in Madrid.
-I did not visit the park because I had a really bad back pain on the third day in Madrid. 🙁 The heavy backpack killed me!
+Bicycle lanes, sports squares, children’s playgrounds, open-air gyms, cultural areas and lots of trees make the park a unique place.
+It connects six different neighborhoods and goes until Casa de Campo, another big park in Madrid.
+I did not visit the park because I had really bad back pain on the third day in Madrid. 🙁 the heavy backpack killed me!
 Rob went to run in the park by himself and loved it.

 – Casa de Campo ♥♥♥

 Address: Avenida de Portugal, s/n – Casa de Campo

 Getting there: metro Lago (L10) and Cada de Camp (L5, L10), bus line: 33